-So what I am really getting at is if you want someone to volunteer for your organization you have to be willing to accept their schedule as part of it.
-In my case if I had of been given some input on the number of times I taught the knitting and the day that worked best for me I might have considered it.
+So, what I am really getting at is if you want someone to volunteer for your organization, you have to be willing to accept their schedule as part of it.
+In my case, if I had been given some input on the number of times, I taught the knitting and the day that worked best for me, I might have considered it.

 Volunteers are people that are willing to give an organization some of their personal time for free, so remember you need to respect the volunteer and consider their schedule.

 Volunteers are not slaves, and the those working with volunteers need to remember that fact or they'll run out of volunteers really quickly.ReplyDelete